dmprotocolai/dungeon-master-protocol/README.md

 - **"The “Dungeon Master” Protocol: A User-Developed Framework for High-Fidelity AI Storytelling"**
   *Status:* Submitting to pre-print server (January 2025)

-- **"Constitutional AI vs. RLHF: Architectural Determinants of Narrative Stability"**
+- **"The “Dungeon Master” Protocol: Beyond Helpfulness - Constraint-Based Literary Voice in Large Language Models"**
   *Status:* In preparation

-- **"The Dungeon Master Protocol: A Framework for Constraint-Based Narrative AI"**
+- **"The Dungeon Master Protocol: Building the Bars In Bureaucracy - Procedural Constraint Design for Long-Context Narratives."**
   *Status:* In preparation

 *Pre-prints will be linked here upon publication.*